Employment in Netherlands

 Houthoff is 'top of the bill and better able to understand the needs of the customer compared to its peers'.
 The practice advises on the employment and pensions issues arising from complex transactions and high-stakes disputes and is noted for its Supreme Court work.
 Edward de Bock leads the team advising the Sligro Food Group on all of the employment and pension work that arose from its transactions with Heineken and the sale of its retail business to Jumbo and Coop.
 Practice co-head Rixt de Vries 'is outstanding in her performance and understanding client needs'.
 Other team members include Roland de Greef and senior associate Jet Stolk.

 The Stibbe team 'can always deliver, even on short notice in complex matters' and offers a full, multidisciplinary service.
-Jaap van Slooten and senior associate Johan Zwemmer are highlighted for 'their great expertise on all kinds of employment matters' including litigation and labour relations issues.
+Jaap van Slooten is highlighted for his 'great expertise on all kinds of employment matters' including litigation and labour relations issues.
 Paul Vestering, who provides 'spot on' advice is also 'a pleasure to work with', advises clients such as IBM and Nederlandse Spoorwegen on the whole range of contentious and advisory matters across employment, labour relations, pensions, and work council matters.
 Astrid Helstone is another key name.
+Johan Zwemmer, formerly a senior associate with the firm, DLA Piper joined as a legal director in 2019.

 'Top quality and well resourced', the Van Doorne team is also highlighted for its 'thorough knowledge of cross-border jurisdictional issues'.
 Els de Wind is highly rated for her 'remarkable long-standing experience in handling cross-border employment matters' and her profile in the profession further 'distinguishes her and gives her an enhanced and valuable quality'.
 Marjolijn Lips co-heads the team with de Wind and 'trusted and valued' senior associate Cara Pronk is marked out as 'a rising professional in employment cross-border matters'.
 Willemien Bischot and Steven Sterk are also key team members and Albert van Marwijk Kooy continues to advise on pension issues.
 In addition to advising on large-scale reorganisations, it advises on high-level dismissals, works council and union issues.